pedro-githube/project-dao/README.md

  - Name the MySQLConnector User Library
  - Add external JARs -> (locate the jar file)
  - Add the MySQLConnector User Library to the project
+ - You must have installed the MySQL database and run the database.sql file

 Link to download MySQL driver : https://downloads.mysql.com/archives/c-j/